 Looking at grass types, geography, course attributes, and past performance, here are a few courses/events that I think could prove to be a good pointer this week:

-Thursday: Morning showers with a high of 85 degrees.
-Winds at 6 to 9 MPH with gusts around 15 MPH.
+Thursday: Cloudy with a strong chance of rain.
+Storms possible.
+High of 77 degrees.
+Winds at 6 to 10 MPH with gusts up to 20 MPH.

 Golfers to Watch